Experience is the best teacher. But in order to get some, you first need a student teacher resume that will make you the faculty’s favorite.

 On a resume with no experience, you need as much leverage as you can get.
 Prove you’re acquiring skills for the job you’re seeking, even if it’s during your pastime, at school or volunteering.
 Every achievement on your resume matters.

-When you’re trying to get a full-time student teacher job, you’ll need to prove your experience with teaching to the school board with your teacher resume.
+When you’re trying to get a full-time student teacher job, you’ll need to prove your strengths and your experience with teaching to the school board with your teacher resume.
 Because you had a student teaching practice (wink), it is now your golden ticket.

 And this is how you should present student teaching on a resume: